br3ndonland/br3ndonland.github.io-jekyll/info/notes.md

 ### Bootstrap installation and use options

+I explored the different ways to use Bootstrap.

 * Content Delivery Network (CDN): servers provide cached versions of the compiled CSS and JS.
 This is the easiest option, used in the Bootstrap starter HTML template.
 If you need to customize the CSS, add another file and reference it below the core CSS in the HTML.
 * Direct download: it can be helpful to have a local copy, but it is simplest to link to the CDN.